 - Severe abdominal pain and swelling

 - Visible abscess protruding from the abdomen

 Similar to other types of mesothelioma, symptoms may vary with each person depending on the location/size of the tumor and your overall health (age, weight, disease history, etc.).

 Once you are diagnosed with peritoneal mesothelioma, treatments are available to relieve pain and suffering.
 However, many people live for less than a year after diagnosis.
 In cases where fluid has accumulated in the abdomen, paracentesis may be performed to drain the excess fluid from the abdomen.
 If the disease is diagnosed at an early stage, you may be eligible for surgery, which could potentially add years to the initial prognosis.
 Chemotherapy/radiation is also available and is the most common treatment for mesothelioma disease.
 You may also want to look into clinical trials being conducted for mesothelioma.

-Doctors and researchers are eager to find a cure and continue to make strides towards finding a way to prolong the life of individuals diagnosed with mesothelioma.
-Keep yourself informed and up to date with the latest treatments and make sure you have regular checkups with your doctor to discuss all options available.
+Doctors and researchers are eager to find a cure and continue to make strides toward finding a way to prolong the life of individuals diagnosed with mesothelioma.
+Keep yourself informed and up to date with the latest treatments and ensure you have regular checkups with your doctor to discuss all available options.

 To find out more about mesothelioma treatment options, your mesothelioma lawsuit, and other legal rights, contact the mesothelioma law firm of Cooney & Conway today.